Dental Hygiene

 Additional Information

-It is required that students have Level HCP CPR and Standard First Aid prior to commencing the program (On-line courses are not acceptable).
+Students are required to have Level HCP CPR and Standard First Aid prior to commencing the program.
 It is the student's responsibility to renew their Level HCP CPR certification annually while in the program.
-Applicants must have up-to-date immunization records (Clinical Preparedness Permit) in compliance with the Public Hospitals Act.
-Completion and submission of this record is required during the first week of classes in order to ensure your placement in clinical and field placement facilities.
+Applicants must also have up-to-date immunization records (Clinical Preparedness Permit) in compliance with the Public Hospitals Act.
+A police records check including a Vulnerable Sector Screening is required for clinical placement.
+Please refer to the Placement Office website for details- https://www.georgiancollege.ca/student-life/student-services/placement-offices/

-Applicants are advised that the clinical requirements of the program and future employment requires good vision (with or without corrective lenses) and visual perception, the ability to sit for prolonged periods of time, and the manipulation of instruments using repetitive motion, fine motor skills, and good manual dexterity.
+Applicants are advised that the clinical requirements of the program and future employment require visual acuity (with or without corrective lenses), visual perception, the ability to sit for prolonged periods of time, and the manual dexterity and fine motor skills required to perform repetitive instrument handling safely and effectively.

 Applicants with back/neck/wrist or visual problems should discuss individual concerns with the Program Coordinator.